Gatton, Queensland: History

 In 1913, following local agitation, Gatton State School was expanded to offer secondary schooling, which was known by a number of names over the years: Gatton Secondary Department, Lockyer State High School, Gatton Intermediate School, and Gatton State School Secondary Department.
-On 23 January 1961 it was replaced by a completely separate school, Lockyer District State High School.
+On 23 January 1961, it was replaced by a completely new school, Lockyer District State High School.

 Our Lady of Good Counsel School was opened on 14 January 1917 by the Sisters of Mercy, following a fund raising campaign by Roman Catholic Archbishop of Brisbane James Duhig.

 The Gatton Baptist Church was officially formed in October 1935, an offshoot of the Tenthill Baptist Church.
 The congregation met in the Fallen Soldiers Memorial Hall, until Saturday 13 November 1937 when their first church was dedicated by Reverend John Henry Latimer, President of the Queensland Baptist Union.
 The building was the top of the hill on Railway Terrace (now 75-77 Cochrane Street, 27.5611°S 152.2762°E).
 It was a timber building, 30 by 24 ft and cost £300 with most of timber and labour being donated.
 On 12 March 2005 the congregation relocated to their new church at 12 William Street.

 The Gatton Corps of the Salvation Army was established in March 1938.
-The Gatton Circle Corps officially opened their church on the 23 February 1974 with Colonel R. Holz officiating; it was the former Methodist Church on the corner of Old College Road and Ford Street which was sold in January 1974 for $23,500.

-St Paul's Lutheran Church opened on the corner of Spencer Street and East Street on 2 February 1948.
+The Gatton Circle Corps officially opened their church on the 23 February 1974 with Colonel R. Holz officiating; it was the former Methodist Church on the corner of Old College Road and Ford Street which was sold in January 1974 for $23,500.St Paul's Lutheran Church opened on the corner of Spencer Street and East Street on 2 February 1948.
 It was replaced by the Peace Lutheran Church which opened on 16 April 1978.